charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

 7. The front-end application gets Redirection (302) and redirects to the API URL.
 8. Upon receiving the request, SignInFacebookAsync method goes to the "authenticate" flow.
 And eventually returns with a JWT.
 9. Other APIs can use the JWT for authentication.
 At the end of this post, we will discuss another approach, using the Facebook authentication scheme directly.

+**Watch out!** If the front-end is the Swagger UI on a browser, redirecting to www.facebook.com will fail due to CORS policy.
+In this case, use browser's develop tool to check the target redirection URL and go to the target Facebook URL manually.
+{: .notice--info}

 The code block of SignInFacebookAsync method is the following.